It feels like a lifetime ago since I bought that one way ticket to Australia, and if I had to do it all over again, I’d do it exactly the same.

 They are the most comfortable and relaxing places to be.
 If you see a hammock, lie in it.
 If only for five minutes, I promise you won’t regret it.

-Especially after finding out I needed major surgery (while I was in China, no less!), I always recommend getting health insurance.
+Especially after finding out I needed major surgery (while I was in China, no less!), I always recommend getting travel insurance.
 I was saved from an $8,000 bill which, obviously, was completely unexpected.

 16. Skip your Lonely Planet—talk to bartenders and taxi drivers